Supreme Court Legalizes Same-Sex Marriage: Things You Need to Know

 What Was the Goal of the Petitioners?

-The petitioners to the Supreme Court in this case were fourteen same sex couples who sought to have their marital status recognized in every state and two men whose same sex partners had died and wished to have the legal privileges of those whose same-sex spouse passes away.
+The petitioners to the Supreme Court in this case were fourteen same-sex couples who sought to have their marital status recognized in every state and two men whose same-sex partners had died and wished to have the legal privileges of those whose opposite-sex spouses pass away.

 It is undeniable that the status of being legally married does come with its legal privileges.
 The petitioners wished to share these benefits despite their union being incongruous with the true Christian meaning of marriage.
 The official case syllabus, petitioners make it a prominent point that “far from seeking to devalue marriage, [they] seek it for themselves because of their respect—and need—for its privileges and responsibilities.”

 Regardless of whether that was the true goal of these petitioners, this case established the status of same-sex couples beyond the scope of state law and made them legally equal under federal law to traditional heterosexual married couples.